waliu/cordova-plugin-ImagePicker/doc/us/README.md

 Error: resource and roid: attr/ttcIndex not found
 ```

-   Use [cordova-android-support-gradle-release] (https://github.com/dpa99c/cordova-android-support-gradle-release), the Android Support library version of the plug-in unification project:
+   Use [cordova-android-support-gradle-release](https://github.com/dpa99c/cordova-android-support-gradle-release), the Android Support library version of the plug-in unification project:

 Cordova plugin add cordova-android-support-gradle-release -- variable ANDROID_SUPPORT_VERSION={required version}

-The `{required version} `value is similar to `25. +', `26. +', `27. +'.
+The `{required version} `value is similar to `25. +,26. +,27. +`.